jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

-This page provies a baby-step by step tutorial on how to setup to

-## <a name="SkillDescription"> Description</a>

-  call a phone by saying to Amazon Echo (referencing a skill AWS Lambda running Node.js):
+This page provies a baby-step by step tutorial on how to setup to call a phone by saying to Amazon Echo (referencing a skill AWS Lambda running Node.js):

-Refer to https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-lambda-function for more detailed information.

 ## <a name="ExamplePhrases"> Example Phrases</a>